 1919 — Red Cloud closes its Opera House.
 (It would not reopen until after the Willa Cather Foundation begins its restoration efforts beginning in 1991 and ending in 2003.)

-1921 — In Bladen, Nebraska, citizens host a ceremonial parade and funeral upon the return of G. P. Cather’s body.
-Newspapers declare G. P. the first Nebraska officer and the first person from Webster County to die in World War I. Cather visits Red Cloud and also Lincoln.
+1921 — Bladen, Nebraska, citizens host a ceremonial parade and funeral upon the return of G. P. Cather’s body.
+Newspapers declare G. P. the first Nebraska officer and the first person from Webster County to die in World War I.

 1922 — Cather teaches at the Bread Loaf School (Middlebury College, Vermont).

 Marjorie (Margie) Anderson, the Cather’s hired girl from Virginia, dies and is buried in the Cather family plot in the Red Cloud Cemetery.

 1925 — The first film version of A Lost Lady premiers in Red Cloud.